-In 2015, a consensus conference in the United Kingdom issued the following recommendation on umbilical cord blood transplantation23:
+A consensus conference in the United Kingdom (2015) issued the following recommendation on UCB transplantation.:

 "We recommend that UCB [umbilical cord blood] ... be considered as an alternative source of HSC [hematopoietic stem cells] for transplantation for those patients without a suitably matched sibling or unrelated donor, defined as 'standard' or 'clinical option' transplants within the BSBMT [British Society of Blood and Marrow Transplantation] transplant indications tables."
+7.01.50 Placental and Umbilical Cord Blood as a Source of Stem Cells Page 9 of 13